Principles for building capability

 School staff are equipped to efficiently and effectively serve their local school communities.
 They are focused on excellence in school administration and ensure every student is known, valued and cared for.

-Planning for professional learning outside of the classroom
+Planning for professional learning focused on operational excellence

 By aligning professional development planning with individual Performance and development requirements, all staff will be able to target professional learning specific to the needs of their role.

-When considering professional learning that is not focused on teaching and learning, school staff should:
+When considering professional learning that builds operational and compliance-based capability, school staff should:

 - identify the skills required to perform their role as outlined in their role description